barrachri/Talks/will-tech-save-us/README.md

 ## Abstract

-> The new problems are not the consequences of incidental failure but of technological success.
+> New problems are not the consequences of incidenntal failure but of technological success;
+> the development of science & technology over centuries have been such that the dangers have grown even faser than the opportunities.
-> Ernst f.
-Schumacher
+>
+> Prof. Barry Commoner

 As such will tech save us?